The command line

 ls

-command is important when we want to know the content of a folder.
+command is important when we want to inspect the content of a folder.
 Try to use the command, and also try it with the additional option-l

 .
 What does it show? -